InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 well community related risks to management.
 At the same time, TCs need to be strategic and work within the degrees of freedom afforded by their companies.

-> Personal example (remove or convert to non 1st person perspective?)
-One example I remember is when I developed a system for remotely controlling HVAC systems in my InnerSource community.
-We successfully met the deadline to present the system on a trade fair, where it was an overall success.
-But we knew that we still had to iron out a couple of wrinkles, before we could launch the system into the market.
-When the planned time for market introduction came closer and we were reasonably sure that we would not be ready in time, it was my responsibility as a TC to engage with management, explain the risks of launching before we were ready and to convince them to delay the introduction for a couple of days.
-These were difficult conversations but they were necessary to protect the community from the backlash we would have gotten, if our system would have performed suboptimally in the market.
-Because a successful market introduction really was the goal we were all striving towards and taking that away would have been a huge blow to the communities motivation.

 Related to this, TCs need to make sure that the community and individual contributors get public credit for their work, to make sure everyone is aware of the value contribution made.
 Public credit is kind of the currency in which